peterkuma/ccplot/installation/index.md

 1. Install [Anaconda Python 3.10](https://www.anaconda.com) (later versions are currently not supported).

 2. Open the `Anaconda Prompt` from the Windows Start Menu.
-Install cartopy and
+Install cython, cartopy and ccplot:
-ccplot:

-       conda install cartopy
+       conda install cython cartopy
        pip install ccplot

 You should now be able to run ccplot in the terminal: